Adopted: August 14, 2020*

 - Training, Education, or Coaching.
 OIE may arrange for training, education or coaching to assist in addressing the specific behaviors at issue.

-B. Achievement of Informal Resolution
+B. Achievement of Alternative Resolution

-VII.
+VIII.
 Formal Investigations

-A. Submitting the Complaint and Initial Review
+A. Submitting the Report and Initial Review

 B. Reports to Departments Other than OIE